-3.9 Lines of communication
+3.9 Lines of Communication

 It is often necessary for students to be contacted or provided with information, sometimes at short notice.
-It is your responsibility to check daily your University email account, as well as to regularly check the appropriate undergraduate notice board and the alphabetical pigeon holes (both just outside the Department Office (3W 2.03)).
-Students wishing to contact members of staff can do so by email (see the preface for contact details) or by leaving a message in the Department office.
+It is your responsibility to check daily your University email account, as well as to regularly check the alphabetical pigeon holes just outside Dr Mathlin's office (3W 3.04).
+Students wishing to contact members of staff can do so by email (see the preface for contact details) or by leaving a message in the Department office (3W 2.03).

 You should also make sure that the University is informed of any changes in outside contact details (University and parental address, telephone numbers, including mobile etc.) by keeping your contact details in SAMIS up to date.
 For example, the mailing of any items to you during vacations will be affected if the information that is held in SAMIS is not correct.
 Post addressed to individual students c/o The Department of Physics, The University of Bath, Claverton Down, Bath BA2 7AY will be delivered to the pigeon holes in Physics Square.
 Because of public accessibility, the Department of Physics cannot accept responsibility for the safe delivery of post via the pigeon holes.